themattrix/python-simian/README.rst

 Note that when ``internal`` targets are supplied, the full path to the module under test must also be supplied (in this case, ``"my_package.my_module"``).
+Simian uses this string to build the full target path.

 Installation